derickayala25/ticket-lifecycle/README.md

 1. From the <b>Agent Panel</b> the Admin will open the ticket.
 2. After reading the request, he will adjust, if necessary, the <b>Priority</b>, <b>SLA Plan</b>, <b>Assigned To</b> and <b>Department</b>.
 3. This request will be updated to an <b>Emergency</b> and the <b>SLA Plan</b> will be updated to <em>Sev-A</em>.
-4. Once that's done, the ticket will be assigned to John as he's part of the <b>In-House Systems</b> team that handles these requests.
+4. Once that's done, go to <b>Assigned To:</b> and assign the ticket to John, as he's part of the <b>In-House Systems</b> team that handles these requests.

 <p>
 <img src="https://github.com/user-attachments/assets/9b6f5f19-3c97-48f2-96e5-94118b579cde" height="80%" width="80%" alt="Admin Open Tickets"/>
 </p>

 <b>Working the ticket as the Agent</b></br>
+Log out as the administrator and log in as John.
 John will receive the ticket in his queue.</br>

 <p>
 <img src="https://github.com/user-attachments/assets/e2cf91d9-5761-4503-bc12-4f88de7d991b" height="80%" width="80%" alt="Admin Open Tickets"/>